MOODOO-SH/wechat2instapaper/README.md

 ## Version 0.2
 ## Update:
 * 1.Change the frame into [WeixinBot][1].
-* 2.Add a new command “#insta” to push all your link to your instapaper.
+* 2.Add a new command “#insta” to push all your links to your instapaper.
-* 3.Add a new command “#list” whose function is able to show all your list.
+* 3.Add a new command “#list” whose function is able to show all your items.
 * 4.Add a new command “#del”+number whose function is able to delect the item of your list.
 * 5.Add a new command “#num” whose function is able to show the number of your list.